grahamnscp/kube-infra-aws-tf/README.md

 ```

 ## check the terraform output variables are looking good
-as they are used by later scripts to generate the config files for ansible..
+as they are used by later scripts to generate the inventory files for ansible..

 ```
 terraform output